 - Accreditation: Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-Kellogg Community College offers a comprehensive associate’s in applied science degree program designed to equip students with the necessary knowledge and skills for a neurodiagnostic technology career.
+Kellogg Community College offers a comprehensive associate’s in applied science degree program designed to equip students with the necessary knowledge and skills for a career in neurodiagnostic technology.

 The required curriculum covers various topics, including anatomy and physiology of the nervous system, EEG instrumentation, EEG recording techniques, and abnormal EEG patterns.
 The program utilizes modern EEG equipment, giving students hands-on experience in data acquisition, analysis, and interpretation.
 Graduates of the program work in hospitals, clinics, research facilities, and private practices, performing EEG tests on patients of all ages.